-“We just launched Discovery, so I had some time to get away.”
+“The Discovery rollout is going well, so I had some time to get away.”
 I checked in with Bradley and Oliver every other day, and things seemed to be chugging right along.
 “I got lucky with my team, I guess.”

 “So yeah, pink dress.”
 Marnie blew me a kiss.
 “Go get ‘em, tiger.”